Rod Windsor: Arizona Rattlers

 After not re-signing with the Cleveland Browns, Windsor returned to the Arizona Rattlers.
 In 2013, Windsor was named Second Team All-Arena, helping the Rattlers return to the ArenaBowl.
 The Rattlers defeated the Philadelphia Soul 48–39, with Windsor earning ArenaBowl XXVI MVP honors with 10 receptions for 145 yards.
 He retired after the 2016 season.

 Washington Valor

 On March 31, 2018, Windsor was assigned to the Washington Valor.

+Baltimore Brigade

+Windsor was assigned to the Baltimore Brigade on July 19, 2019.

+Coaching career

+After his playing career, Windsor has spent time as an assistant coach with the Rattlers and Northern Arizona Wranglers.